lumeland/lume/docs/creating-pages/7_pagination.md

   for (const page of pages) {
     yield {
       permalink: `page-${page}`,
-      layout: "layouts/page-list.njk",
       content: `This is the page ${page}`
     }
   }
 }
 ```

-In this example, this page returns a generator that create three pages.
-Every `yield` must return an unique `permalink` (to generate different pages without override each other), and can include a layout and other data needed to render the final html.
-This is a very flexible way to generate multiple pages, not only for pagination but also for any other need.
+In this example, the page returns a generator that create three pages.
+Every `yield` must return an unique `permalink` (to generate different pages without override each other), and can include other data needed to render the final html.
+Note also that you can use named exports for those variables that are common to all pages.